-Ground Meat Asian Stir Fry with Noodles Recipe
+Asian Beef Stir Fry with Noodles

-Here’s your new favorite skillet meal recipe, and I’m not even kidding.
-My family literally inhaled this meal when I made it, and I was so excited at how EASY and FAST it was, not to mention super flavorful.
+My family inhaled this meal when I made it, and I was so excited at how EASY and FAST it was, not to mention super flavorful.

-And that’s the beauty of this recipe – you can use ANY type of ground meat!
 The savory-sweet sauce pairs well with ground turkey, ground pork, ground deer, ground beef, ground bison, ground chicken…you name it!

 - Soy sauce